Phone:(+94)81-2376746,4922992 E-mail:climate@sltnet.lk Website: http://www.climate.lk

 Ocean State (Text Courtesy IRI)

-The SST Anomalies for the NINO3.4 region shows a +1.7 ºC on the week ending 11th March - thus a moderate-strong El Nino is sustained.
+The SST Anomalies for the NINO3.4 region show a +1.5 ºC on the week ending 15th April, and a weak El Nino is sustained.
 Consensus of models predict a continuation of the El Niño event until May 2024 before weakening thereafter.

 Indian Sea Sate